The-OpenROAD-Project/OpenLane/docs/source/hardening_macros.md

 Pdngen configs for macros contain a special stdcell section, instead of the one used for the core in the `common_pdn.tcl`.
 The purpose of this is to prohibit the use of metal 5 in the power grid of the macros and use it exclusively for the core and top level.

-If your macro contains other macros inside it.
-Then make sure to check the `macro` section and see if it requires any modifications for each them depending on their special configs.
-The following example is using default `connect` section and a different `straps` section:
+If your macro contains other macros inside it, then make sure to check the `macro` section and see if it requires any modifications for each of them depending on their special configs.
+The following example is using default `connect` section but a different `straps` section:
 ```tcl
 pdngen::specify_grid macro {
     orient {R0 R180 MX MY R90 R270 MXR90 MYR90}